Optimal approximating Markov chains for Bayesian inference: Introduction

 \section{Introduction}

 The fundamental entity in Bayesian statistics is the posterior distribution

-the conditional distribution of the model parameters $\theta$ given the data $x$.
-In the models most commonly used in applications, the integral in the denominator of (\ref{eq:post}) is not available in closed form.
-A common approach is to construct an ergodic Markov chain with invariant distribution $\Post$, and then collect samples $\theta_1,\ldots,\theta_t$ from the chain.
-Statistical inference then relies on properties of the ergodic measure $\frac{1}{t} \sum_{k=0}^{t-1} \delta_{\theta_k}$, associated ergodic averages $\frac{1}{t} \sum_{k=0}^{t-1} f(\theta_k)$ for functions $f$, and other quantities.
-This is referred to as Markov Chain Monte Carlo (\citet{robert2004monte}, \citet{gamerman2006markov}) or MCMC.
+the conditional distribution of the model parameters $x$ given the data $w$.\footnote{We will abuse notation to allow $\mu$ to represent both a measure and a density.} The integral in the denominator of (\ref{eq:post}) is typically not available in closed form.
+A common approach constructs an ergodic Markov chain with invariant distribution $\mu$, and then collects finite sample paths $X_1,\ldots,X_t$ from the chain.
+Statistical inference then relies on Ces\'{a}ro averages $n^{-1} \sum_{k=0}^{n-1} f(X_k)$ for appropriate classes of $\mu$-measurable functions $f$, and other pathwise quantities.
+This is referred to as Markov Chain Monte Carlo \cite{robert2004monte,gamerman2006markov} or MCMC.

-We consider Markov chains that result from approximating the transition kernel $\Krth$ by another kernel $\Krthe$ satisfying $\tv{\Krth}{\Krthe} < \epsilon$.
-The use of approximate kernels -- often without showing such an error bound -- is common practice in Bayesian analysis, and is usually computationally motivated, i.e. obtaining samples from $\Krthe$ requires less computation than sampling from $\Krth$.
-Our main contributions are as follows.
-We provide results showing bounds in total variation and expected $L_2$ estimation error for finite-time ergodic averages, under simple assumptions on the original chain and the approximating kernel.
-We also provide a general result on the computational advantage and approximation error tradeoff, providing an explicit criterion for the level of error to tolerate in the approximate transition kernel.
-We include an illustration to three approximate MCMC (aMCMC) algorithms in which we verify the approximation error assumption, and show practical performance.
+We consider Markov chains that result from approximating the transition kernel $\P$ by another kernel $\P_\epsilon$ satisfying $\sup_{x \in \X} \| \P(x,\cdot)-\P_\epsilon(x,\cdot) \|_{TV} < \epsilon$, where $\X$ is the state space.
+We refer to this as ``approximate MCMC.''
+The use of approximate kernels -- often without showing such an error bound -- is common practice in Bayesian analysis, and is usually computationally motivated, i.e. obtaining samples from $\P_\epsilon$ requires less computation than sampling from $\P$.
+Our focus is on providing simple error bounds for $\P_\epsilon$ when $\P$ satisfies a uniform mixing condition, and constructing a notion of computational optimality that allows analysis of the optimal $\epsilon$ for a fixed computational budget under these ``nice'' convergence conditions.

-While being arguably the dominant algorithm for Bayesian inference, MCMC is computationally demanding in high-dimensional settings, e.g. where either $p$ (the dimension of $\theta$) or $n$ (the number of observations) is large.
-MCMC is inherently serial, and often thousands of iterations are required to reach apparent stationarity.
-Moreover, high autocorrelation is common in applications, so that many samples must be taken from the invariant measure.
-Since each step $\theta_t \to \theta_{t+1}$ is commonly similar in computational complexity to a single iteration of an optimization algorithm for estimating the parameters of a similar model on the same data, MCMC can be an order of magnitude slower than alternatives or worse.